OxiDe Art Diary Acrylic on canvas 90x140, 2008/2009

-Her upcoming exhibition “Renaissance” (21 November to 1 December 2019) is hosted by Volvo Studio Stockholm in Sweden.
+Her latest exhibition “Renaissance” (21 November to 1 December 2019) was hosted by Volvo Studio Stockholm in Sweden.

 Previous art exhibitions in Stockholm include: “Shieldmaiden” at Bumblebee Studio in 2016, “Two Tribes: A Consummation”in 2015, “Galvanized” in 2014, both at the MLG Gallery.
 Caroline’s first exhibition “Transformation” was held at the Ahtello Soul Art Gallery in 2002, followed by “Ritual” at Ahtello in 2003.
 In 2004 Caroline was presented as an emerging artist as part of a group exhibition at Gallery Gummesons and in 2005 she was featured in a solo show at Gummesons with her exhibition “Zoë,” displaying artwork painted and signed under Caroline’s alter ego and creative persona Zoë.
 This was later followed by another solo show, “Maelstrom,” at Gallery Aguéli in 2007.

 Her artwork has been highlighted as design features in various interior decoration projects and on Swedish television.

 Caroline also dedicates time to creative writing.
 She writes children’s stories in Swedish and fiction and poetry in English.